khawkins98/facebook-json-to-rss/README.md

 Converts the JSON from Facebook's Graph API to RSS.

-RSS may be aging and JSON the future, but it's really obnoxious when you need an RSS feed.
+RSS may be aging and JSON the future, but the Graph API's lack of RSS support is really obnoxious when you just need a good old RSS feed.

 This is a PHP script, you'll probably need PHP 5.2 or newer on your server.
 You'll also need to download Facebook SDK and a Facebook developer account, as you need an access token.